 Exchange Programs.
-Approved exchange programs for Benedictine College students are as follows: ISEP Exchange, the Irish-American Scholar Program, the Campion College in Sidney, Australia, the University of Torino, Faculty of Business and Economics, Turin, Italy, and Tischner European University in Krakow, Poland.
+Approved exchange programs for Benedictine College students are as follows: ISEP Exchange, the Irish-American Scholar Program, the Campion College in Sidney, Australia, the University of Torino, Faculty of Business and Economics, Turin, Italy, and Tischner European University in Krakow, Poland; ICES-Catholic Institute of Higher Education in La Roche-sur-Yon, France; and Myongji University in Seoul, South Korea.
 Students can apply for a semester or a year exchange.
 Students are eligible after a year of coursework at Benedictine College.
 The GPA requirement is 2.75 for most institutions.
 Some ISEP locations may require foreign language skills.
 Admission requirements include the payment of the study abroad fee, the participation in the orientation meetings, the arrangement for adequate travel medical insurance coverage, and the ability of the hosting institution to reasonably meet special needs.
 The application deadlines depend on the partnering institutions; specific information about the application process is available at the study abroad office.